Lynzaddy/pointonenav-wp-content/plugins/pointone-card-carousel/tonight.md

 ## Carousel

--   Completed both the standard and what I called the "tall" carousel
+-   (X) Completed both the standard and what I called the "tall" carousel

+## Homepage

--   Placed them with content from Figma on the homepage
+-   (X) Placed them with content from Figma on the homepage
--   Placed them with content from Figma on Positioning Engine (discuss tomorrow, Dev I couldn't get the half images and content, but these my be FPO anyway)

-## Events Listing Page
+## Events Listing Page (LIVE AND STAGING DONE)

--   Removed some of the extra spacing added.
-Made these standardized with the other components
+-   (X) Removed some of the extra spacing added on mobile
--   Used a branded color to shade past events (discuss tomorrow to change)

 ## Events Detail Page

--   Took down spacing on mobile between the sections to 40px; this can always be edited
+-   (X) Took down spacing on mobile between the sections to 40px; this can always be edited

 ## Positioning Engine

 -   Replaced all the images from the .zip Dev provided
--   Made the video sections have a border radius of 0 on Mobile
+-   (X) Made the video sections have a border radius of 0 on Mobile

 ## Still working on

 -   Add in Links Bill provided in Figma for all the sections
+-   I'll work when I can tomorrow before our meeting and look through Slack and Asana